rdkcentral/rdkservices/Messenger/doc/MessengerPlugin.md

 <a name="head.Description"></a>
 # Description

-The Messenger allows exchanging text messages between users gathered in virtual rooms.
+The `Messenger` plugin allows exchanging text messages between users gathered in virtual rooms.
 The rooms are dynamically created and destroyed based on user attendance.
-Upon joining a room the client receives a unique token (room ID) to be used for sending and receiving the messages.
+Upon joining a room, the client receives a unique token (room ID) to be used for sending and receiving the messages.

 The plugin is designed to be loaded and executed within the Thunder framework.
 For more information about the framework refer to [[Thunder](#ref.Thunder)].